atticp/rot13/README.md

 # Rot13
-Rot13 is an angularJS app for decoding ROT13 strings
+Rot13 is an angularJS app for encoding/decoding ROT13 strings

 # Running Locally